BeeChains/Bittensor_Manifesto/README.md

 # Bittensor_Manifesto

- A manifesto for Bittensor that includes principles of fairness and anti-greed would outlining the core values and objectives that guide the development and operation of the network.
+ A manifesto for Bittensor that includes principles of fairness and anti-greed for outlining the core values and objectives that guide the development and operation of the network.

 ## Bittensor Manifesto: A Commitment to Fairness and Integrity